Sprint Rules

 Sprint Classes

-NorthWest Mini Moto separates sprint classes into two different categories: technical and non-technical.
+NorthWest Mini Moto separates sprint classes into three different categories: technical, non-technical, and MotoAmerica Mini Cup.
 Technical classes are based only on the technical specifications of the machine being entered.
 Non-technical classes are based on other factors such as rider experience, age, and skill.
+MotoAmerica Mini Cup classes are determined by MotoAmerica Mini Cup regulations and score MotoAmerica Mini Cup points but are not NWMM championship classes.

 Technical classes